Ralph Rumney

-Ralph Rumney (5 June 1934 – 6 March 2002) was an English artist, born in Newcastle Upon Tyne.
+Ralph Rumney (5 June 1934 – 6 March 2002) was an English artist, born in Newcastle upon Tyne, where his father was an Anglican vicar.

-In 1957 lifelong conscientious objector Rumney - he evaded National Service by going on the run in continental Europe - was one of the co-founders of the London Psychogeographical Association.
-This organization was, along with COBRA and the Lettrist International, involved in the formation of the Situationist International.
+In 1957 lifelong conscientious objector Rumney—he evaded National Service by going on the run in continental Europe—was one of the co-founders of the London Psychogeographical Association.
+This organization was, along with COBRA and the Lettrist International, involved in the formation of the Situationist International (SI).
 Amongst those present at the founding in the Italian village of Cosio d'Arroscia were Walter Olmo, Michèle Bernstein (later his second wife), Asger Jorn, and Guy Debord.
-However, within seven months Rumney had been 'amiably' expelled from the SI by Debord for allegedly "failing to hand in a psychogeography report about Venice on time."
+However, within seven months Rumney had been "amiably" expelled from the SI by Debord for "failing to hand in a psychogeography report about Venice on time."

-Rumney spent much of his life living as a wanderer, and was variously described as both a 'recluse' and a 'media whore', seeing his existence as a 'permanent adventure and endless experiment.'
+Rumney spent much of his life living as a wanderer, and was variously described as both a "recluse" and a "media whore", seeing his existence as a "permanent adventure and endless experiment."
 Rumney married Pegeen Guggenheim, the daughter of Peggy Guggenheim.
 He moved, as his friend Guy Atkins said, "between penury and almost absurd affluence.
 One visited him in a squalid room in London's Neal Street, in a house shared with near down-and-outs.
 Next, one would find him in Harry's Bar in Venice, or at a Max Ernst opening in Paris.
 He seemed to take poverty with more equanimity than riches."

+His painting The Change is in the Tate Gallery collection.
+He had initially gifted it to Peggy Guggenheim at the time he met her daughter Pegeen.

 Ralph Rumney died of cancer at his home in Manosque, Provence, France, in 2002, aged 67.